ProxymanApp/atlantis/README.md

 - [x] Categorize the log by project and devices.

 ## How to use
-- Integrate Atlantis with one single line of code
+- Integrate Atlantis with one single line of code:

 ```swift
 // AppDelegate.swift